Real estate site Movoto recently compiled a list of the 10 most exciting cities in America.

 1. Oakland, Calif. -- Scoring the highest on the number of movie theatres and museums per square mile, Oakland never ceases to amaze, according to Movoto.

-Here is a list of some of the notable athletes, musicians and actors we've lost in 2015.
+Here is a list of some of the notable public figures, athletes, musicians, artists and actors we've lost in 2015.